-What Happens When Dog eats String from a Rope Toy
+What Happens If a Dog Eats String From a Rope Toy?

 There are a few things that can happen if this situation occurs to your dog, and you should treat this in a similar way as when your dog swallows any foreign objects (just like wine corks or bologna casings).